TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 4/Hebrews 4.6.md

 ---

-Seeing therefore it remaineth that some should enter thereinto, and they to whom the good tidings were before preached failed to enter in because of disobedience,
+Seeing therefore it remains that some should enter therein, and they to whom the good news was before preached failed to enter in because of disobedience,